 Deadline to submit Fall application: May 1

-1. Follow directions in NursingCAS to submit OFFICIAL transcripts from the university or college of highest academic degree
+1. Follow directions in NursingCAS to submit OFFICIAL transcripts from all universities and colleges attended, both graduate and undergraduate.

 2. The following items are required for application to the advanced pain management fellowship.
 Gather all documents and have available on your computer for uploading into the NursingCAS application software.
 Accepted file types are .pdf, .doc, or .docx.